blockchainsllc/in3-docs/docs/api-cmd.rst

 .. code-block:: sh

    # Compiling the Solidity code, filtering the binary, and sending it as a transaction returning the txhash:
-   solc --bin ServerRegistry.sol | in3 -gas 5000000 -pk `cat my_private_key.txt` -d - send
+   solc --bin ServerRegistry.sol | in3 -gas 5000000 -pk my_private_key.json -d - send

    # If you want the address, you would need to wait until the text is mined before obtaining the receipt:
-   solc --bin ServerRegistry.sol | in3 -gas 5000000 -pk `cat my_private_key.txt` -d - -wait send | jq -r .contractAddress
+   solc --bin ServerRegistry.sol | in3 -gas 5000000 -pk my_private_key.json -d - -wait send | jq -r .contractAddress